 Severe physical or psychological stress may also contribute to the development of fibromyalgia, as can certain bacterial or viral infections.
 If you suffer from arthritis or other autoimmune disorders, you could be at a higher risk as well.

 In addition to medicinal treatments, physical or occupational therapy may also be helpful in reducing the impact of fibromyalgia on your body.
-Many people with fibromyalgia also benefit from counseling, which can help to address the mental, emotional, and psychological pain of living with the disorder.
+Many people with fibromyalgia benefit from counseling, which can help to address the mental, emotional, and psychological pain of living with the disorder.

 If you suffer from foot pain, ask your podiatrist if orthotic shoe inserts would help to support your feet and ease your pain.